marcklingen/inkeep-raycast-extension/README.md

 5. Enter a Name for your new API integration
 6. Click on **Create**
 7. Use the generated **API key** in the extension preferences

-## Support

-If you encounter any issues or have questions, please open an issue on the GitHub repository.

-## TODO Before Submitting to Raycast Store

-The following items need to be addressed before submitting this extension to the Raycast store:

-3. **Date in Changelog**: Update the date in CHANGELOG.md to reflect the actual release date (currently shows 2024-06-01, which is in the future).

-4. **Run Build and Lint**: Before submission, run `npm run build` and fix any linting issues with `npm run lint --fix`.

-5. **Screenshots**: Consider adding screenshots to showcase your extension in the Raycast store.
-These can be added to the README.md file.

-6. **Keywords**: Consider adding relevant keywords to the package.json to improve discoverability in the store.

-7. **Test with Distribution Build**: Make sure to test the extension with the distribution build to ensure everything works as expected.